cpruvost/quiz-service/Readme.md

 You need to be able to run a docker container locally.

-You need to have a kubernetes cluster (with istio installed) if you want to deploy these microservices on kube
+You need to have a kubernetes cluster (with istio installed + all other nice tools [prometheus, grafana, kiali and jaeger]) if you want to deploy these microservices on kube

 ## Run the microservices application locally.